Last Updated: July 9, 2025 by Nagabhushanam Peddi

-Wondering how to start an LLC in Tennessee?
+Wondering how to start a limited liability company (LLC) in Tennessee?
 We’ve got you covered.

-To get started, you'll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the Tennessee Secretary of State ($300-$3,000 processing fee).
+To get started, you’ll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the Tennessee Secretary of State.
+The cost to form an LLC in Tennessee is $300 minimum.

 You can do this independently, consult with a business attorney for specialized legal guidance, or join the other 65% of our readers and hire a specialized Tennessee LLC formation service (recommended).